Introduction

 - The last set reflects your true working capacity due to fatigue

-- Increasing it first keeps total workload increases small
+- Increasing it first keeps total workload increases controlled

 Example (3 sets of 8–10 reps):